 Statewide access to quality pre-elementary programs - Pre-elementary programs are essential to ensuring our children are ready for kindergarten and improving school performance.
 Work to sustain and expand investment in and access to quality pre-elementary programs, so that all Alaska children have a strong foundation when they start kindergarten.

-- Partner with DEED and other education leaders to advocate for sustained investment in statewide quality pre-elementary programs.
+Partner with DEED and other education leaders to advocate for sustained and expanded investment in statewide quality pre-elementary programs.
+Support SB 6.

 Capacity of school districts and DEED - Address issues that affect the capacity of our school districts to provide instruction, and the ability of DEED to provide adequate support to our schools.